evelynyee/edh-llm/docs/index.md

 *Mentor: Jingbo Shang*

 ## About our project
 In our project, we propose a novel system for generating playable decks for the card game, ”Magic: The Gathering,” in the commander format (also known as EDH; Elder Dragon Highlander).
 In this format, decks consist of 1 Commander card, and 99 non-Commander cards.
 This task combines hard and soft restrictions, maximizing the validity, playability, and power of a deck, in addition to an issue of scale, as there are thousands of possible cards, leading to over 10285 total possible decks.
 To address the holistic demands of this deck-building task in this large search space, our system features Natural Language Processing (NLP) techniques, alongside a Large Language Model (LLM) in the loop.
-In this way, we extract the maximum utility from the text data provided with each card.
+In this way, we extract the maximum utility from the text data provided with each card and create valid decks with almost no supervised data.
 Alongside an existing formula for evaluating the power level of EDH decks, we also propose a new, count-based metric for predicting card synergy based on unlabeled historical play data.

 ## What is EDH?
 Magic the Gathering is a deck-building card game where players collect cards and assemble custom decks to play against each other.
 The Elder Dragon Highlander (EDH) format is loosely structured for deck-building; players must select a Commander card (see below) to lead 99 other cards in a 1v1v1v1 last-man-standing format.